mupen64/SM64LuaRedux/docs/TAS.md

 Changes the current preset.

 Presets hold a configuration of SM64Lua Redux across restarts.
-There are a total of 6 presets available which can be cycled through by clicking the selector.
+There's an infinite number of presets available which can be cycled through by clicking the selector.

 Right-clicking the preset switcher will show a context menu with useful options related to presets.